Can I get travel insurance if I have high blood pressure?

 Will having high blood pressure make my travel insurance more expensive?

-What is covered by a travel insurance policy for high blood pressure?
+What is covered in my travel insurance policy for high blood pressure?

 Tips for travelling with high blood pressure